How To Choose A Good Hostel In 2020

 These are just a few things that have value to me.
 I don’t expect it all the time, but I will choose one hostel over another if it provides me with some of these comforts.
 At the end of the day, you’re on the road to see and experience things.
 A hostel is just a place where you can rest your head at night without paying too much.
 Temper your expectations, but know that you can still get good value for you money.

-If you are ready to travel, check out The Only Real Way To Find Cheap Flights to get that trip started.
+If you are ready to travel, assuming your destination will accept you, go see my checklist to find the cheapest flights to get that trip started.
 If you need some inspiration, check out my Bucket List for some cool places, adventures, and experiences.